Wild Places at Risk

 Wildlife Trusts along the HS2 route are continuing to monitor the impact of works in their area as best they can, with the limitations and site restrictions in place for COVID-19.
 We continue to record concerns that have been raised with us, and to highlight examples of issues including breaches of formal assurances and breaches of license conditions at a number of sites near or at Wildlife Trust nature reserves.
 Read about some of these below.

 The proposed route for HS2 will badly damage wild places along its route.
 Fourteen Wildlife Trusts have campaigned against the development which will devastate many of the wild places that they care for:

 Calvert Jubilee, Buckinghamshire

 In late December 2019, contractors acting on behalf of HS2 Ltd began works unexpectedly and without permission at Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust’s Calvert Jubilee Nature Reserve.
-This September, despite assurances that BBOWT would be notified, HS2 Ltd took over Calvert Jubilee site without prior warning.
+In September 2020, despite assurances that BBOWT would be notified, HS2 Ltd took over Calvert Jubilee site without prior warning.